cosmos/cosmos-sdk/docs/interfaces/rest.md

 ## Application REST Interface

-Building the REST Interface for an application involves creating a [REST server](./rest.md#rest-server) to route requests and output responses.
+Building the REST Interface for an application is done by [aggregating REST Routes](#registering-routes) defined in the application's modules.
+This interface is served by a REST Server [REST server](#rest-server), which route requests and output responses in the application itself.
 The SDK comes with its own REST Server by default.
-To enable it, the `rest.ServeCommand` command should be added as a subcommand of the `rootCmd` in the `main()` function of the CLI interface:
+To enable it, the `rest.ServeCommand` command needs to be added as a subcommand of the `rootCmd` in the `main()` function of the [CLI interface](./cli.md):

 ```go
 rootCmd.AddCommand(rest.ServeCommand(cdc, registerRoutes))
 ```

-Users can use the application CLI to start a new REST server, a local server through which they can securely interact with the application without downloading the entire state.
+Users will then be able to use the application CLI to start a new REST server, a local server through which they can securely interact with the application without downloading the entire state.
 The command entered by users would look something like this:

 ```bash
 appcli rest-server --chain-id <chainID> --trust-node